WDI-SEA/notes/GLOSSARY.md

 #Test-driven development
 A development workflow that involves creating tests for a feature that initially fail, then writing code to make the tests pass.

+#Namespace
+A container used to organize various objects.

+#Closure
+An inner function that has access to the outer (enclosing) function's variables.
+In JavaScript, closures allow the ability to control access to data.

+#Singleton
+A design pattern where there's only one instance of a class/pattern.